stacks-network/docs/guides-and-tutorials/running-a-signer/best-practices-to-run-a-signer.md

 ### Fall-back deployments

 - Deploy additional Stacks nodes and Bitcoin nodes to be used as fall-back.
+  - Use the same configuration as your _active_ instances.
+  - For the Stacks node, comment out the `event_observer` section.
 - Prepare a backup Signer (same configuration) to be quickly activated, but _do not run it_.
   - At all times, there should be _exactly_ one Signer instance running for each Signer private key.
+- These instances should be hosted on separate physical hosts (see *diversified hosting*) from the instances usually active in operations (serving each Signer).
 - If an active instance (e.g., the Signer, the Stacks node or the Bitcoin node) fails, you can quickly switch to the fall-back configuration to continue operations.
-- These instances should be hosted on separate physical hosts (see *diversified hosting*) from the instances usually active in operations (serving each Signer).
+To do that:
+  - Run the backup Signer.
+  - Enable the `event_observer` section of the Node configuration.
+  - Restart the node.

 ### Redundancy in operations